G A R Y W. K R O N K ' S C O M E T O G R A P H Y

 During mid-1969, several astronomers from Kiev visited the Alma-Ata Astrophysical Institute to conduct a survey of comets.
 On September 20, while still at Alma-Ata, Klim Ivanovic Churyumov examined a photograph exposed for periodic comet Comas Solá by Svetlana Ivanovna Gerasimenko on September 11.92, and found a cometary object near the edge of the plate which he assumed was the expected periodic comet.
 Upon returning to Kiev, the plates went under intense scrutiny.
 Precise positions were determined for all of the observed comets, as well as estimates of the coma diameter, and photographic magnitude estimates of the comet and nucleus.
 On October 22, it was realized that the position determined for P/Comas Solá was 1.8° from the expected position based on observations from other observatories.
 Further examination revealed P/Comas Solá in the proper position, near the limit of the photographic plate, which meant a new comet had been found.
 They estimated the magnitude of the new comet as 13, and said it had a faint coma 0.6 arc minute across, with a central condensation about 0.3 arc minute across.
 There was also a faint tail extending 1 arc minute toward PA 280 degrees.

-• Additional images were found on a plate exposed by Gerasimenko on September 9.91, and on a plate exposed by Churyumov on September 21.93.
+• In addition to the discovery observations noted above, additional images were found on a plate exposed by Gerasimenko on September 9.91 and on a plate exposed by Churyumov on September 21.93.
 The magnitude was estimated as 13 on the first date and 12 on the second.

 Copyright © 1995 by Tim Puckett